Get the Assistance and Representation You Deserve With Our Bronx Family Lawyer

 At Diron Rutty, we understand that the divorce process can be stressful and even traumatic for all of the parties involved (particularly children).
 A divorce not only affects you and your family emotionally, but financially as well.
-That is why we take the time to skillfully and delicately handle your case and work with you to create a plan that can ultimately lead to a better financial and emotional outcome.
+That is why our family lawyers take the time to skillfully and delicately handle your case and work with you to create a plan that can ultimately lead to a better financial and emotional outcome.

 A divorce involves more than the termination of a marriage.
-At Diron Rutty, our divorce attorneys will provide you with legal representation for divorce-related family law matters, such as property settlements, child custody, child support, visitation, spousal support, marital property division, and bankruptcy if necessary.
+At Diron Rutty, our family lawyer will provide you with legal representation for divorce-related family law matters, such as property settlements, child custody, child support, visitation, spousal support, marital property division, and bankruptcy if necessary.

-Our attorneys offer an “unbundled legal service” for self-represented parties in New York state uncontested divorce matters.
+Our family lawyers offer an “unbundled legal service” for self-represented parties in New York state uncontested divorce matters.
 We offer legal forms bundled with legal advice for an affordable, fixed fee.
 This is an innovative approach to getting a New York divorce at the lowest possible cost.

 To initiate a divorce, one spouse will file a summons and complaint for divorce, and then both spouses will come to an agreement that divides any property or responsibilities, including the custody of any children.
 Before filing for divorce, it is important to decide exactly what you want out of the divorce and include it in your complaint.

 At The Law Offices of Diron Rutty, our family lawyers understand that divorce is one of the most challenging times that our clients and their children will ever experience.
 That is why we work so hard to help our clients avoid feeling helpless by doing our part to inform them about the divorce process.